secure-device-onboard/supply-chain-tools/demo/docker_manufacturer/README.md

 Modify mt_config.sql and rt_config.sql following instructions given in the respective files to customize for your environment, and replace the sample keystore.

+### OnDie ECDSA configuration

+If OnDie ECDSA support is needed, run the script located at <sdo-supply-chain-tools>/scripts/onDieCache.py, to populate the directory <sdo-supply-chain-tools-docker>/ondiecache with OnDie ECDSA certs and crls.
+Refer to the README located at <sdo-supply-chain-tools> for more information.

 ### Create Java keystore file

 See instructions in the Secure Device Onboard Keystore Setup Guide.
 Once the file is created, update